olilanz/memento-mc/README.md

 ## Installation

-Natural Renewal is a standard Fabric mod.
+Memento is a standard Fabric mod.

 1. Install Fabric Loader for your Minecraft version
-2. Drop the mod JAR into your server’s `mods` folder
+2. Place the mod JAR in your server’s `mods` folder
 3. Start the server

-No client-side installation is required.
+No client installation required.

 ---

 ## Further documentation

 * **RENEWAL_MODEL.md** — in-world explanation of memory and forgetting
 * **ARCHITECTURE.md** — internal design and invariants
 * **DEVELOPMENT.md** — build and development environment

 ---

-Natural Renewal does not erase history.
-It makes room for new stories.
+## Open Issues Before General Availability

+Memento is approaching general availability.
+The following architectural gaps are known and will be resolved before GA.

+### 1. Renewal Loop Prevention (Chunks & Regions)

+Renewed chunks and pruned regions must be marked as “recently renewed” so they do not immediately become eligible again.

+Without durable exemption markers, the system may:

+* renew the same chunk repeatedly, or
+* oscillate between region pruning and chunk renewal near region borders.

+This applies to both region-level pruning and chunk-level renewal.

+---

+### 2. Eligibility Queue Freshness vs. World Activity

+The eligibility queue is derived from a settled projection snapshot.
+On very busy servers, the projection may not settle quickly, causing the queue to become stale.

+Renewal must never affect newly inhabited areas, even if the queue is old.
+A stable combination of queue stability and live safety validation is required.

+---

+### 3. Full Automation Scheduling

+Natural renewal (scan → projection → renew) is not yet fully automated on a nightly cadence.

+Automation will only be enabled once loop-prevention and queue-freshness safeguards are fully validated.